PunchThrough/bean-docs/src/features/temperature.md

 ## Introduction

-This guide will take you through the process of reading the temperature from the Bean's on-board [BMA250 temperature sensor](http://ae-bst.resource.bosch.com/media/products/dokumente/bma250/bst-bma250-ds002-05.pdf).
+This guide will take you through the process of reading the temperature from Bean's on-board [BMA250 temperature sensor](http://ae-bst.resource.bosch.com/media/products/dokumente/bma250/bst-bma250-ds002-05.pdf).

-This temperature sensor can be used to read air temperature near the Bean with an accuracy of ±3°C.
+This temperature sensor can be used to read air temperature near Bean with an accuracy of ±3°C.

 ## Before you begin